vanHeemstraSystems/flask-monopoly/100/README.md

 8) Provided a Player steps on a City Field that belongs to another Player, (s)he has to pay an amount, depending on the presence of one or more Homes or a Hotel.
 The Money will be automatically taken out of her/his Account.

+9) Who ever losses their Money first loses the Game.
+If all Players have lost their Money except for one (Human or Computer), the last Player with Money left wins the Game!

 MORE

 ## 1000 - How to play a Hot Seats Remotely Game?